Jill Duggar Cuts Off Derick Dillard’s Man Bun, Fans Worry About His Health

 Jill Duggar’s husband, Derick Dillard, returned to El Salvador with a new look.
 Counting On fans are celebrating his short haircut, and they’re thanking Jill for chopping off his man bun.

 Jill and Derick recently revealed that they were heading back to Central America after taking a lengthy break from life in the mission field.
-Derick continued growing out his shaggy mane during their six month vacation, but his man bun did not return to El Salvador with him.
+Derick continued growing out his shaggy mane during their six-month vacation, but his man bun did not return to El Salvador with him.
 As Starcasm reports, Jill Duggar gave her husband a haircut before they left.

 The pressure was on Jill to do a good job.
 The demise of Derick’s man bun was documented for a series of photos that were shared on the TLC website, and the haircut was likely filmed for a future episode of Counting On.
 Jill began the daunting process by decking Derick out in a leopard print salon cape and chopping off his ponytail.